RMerl/asuswrt-merlin.ng/release/src/router/tor/doc/HACKING/ReleasingTor.md

    Include a link to the changelog.

-4. Add the version number to Trac.
-To do this, go to Trac, log in, select "Admin" near the top of the screen, then select "Versions" from the menu on the left.
-At the right, there will be an "Add version" box.
-By convention, we enter the version in the form "Tor:
-    0.4.0.1-alpha" (or whatever the version is), and we select the date as the date in the ChangeLog.

-5. Wait for the download page to be updated.
+4. Wait for the download page to be updated.
 (If you don't do this before you announce, people will be confused.)

-6. Mail the release blurb and ChangeLog to tor-talk (development release) or tor-announce (stable).
+5. Mail the release blurb and ChangeLog to tor-talk (development release) or tor-announce (stable).

    Post the changelog on the blog as well.
 You can generate a blog-formatted version of the changelog with
-      `./scripts/maint/format_changelog.py --B`
+      `./scripts/maint/format_changelog.py -B`

    When you post, include an estimate of when the next TorBrowser releases will come out that include this Tor release.
 This will